How to get to campus

-You'll have plenty of options, too – from walking or cycling, to catching the free University bus – and you can find out more about each in the list below.
+You'll have plenty of options, too – from walking or cycling, to catching the free University bus – find out more below.

 Portsmouth is fairly flat and the best way to get to know the campus is on foot.
 If you need a smartphone-friendly walking map and an estimate of how long your journey takes, use the My Journey Portsmouth website.
 You can also plan your journey using our Campus Map.

 Cycling around the city is a speedy, low-cost way of getting around campus.
 It's also great for exercise and reducing your carbon footprint.

 There are cycle pathways on the quieter roads around Portsmouth.
 You can find out where the cycle pathways and quieter roads are from this Portsmouth City Council cycling map.

 There are a range of facilities available for staff and students to use across campus, including a number of covered cycle cages with swipe card access, and bike lockers which are highlighted on our active travel facilities map.

 Beryl Bikes now has a local hire scheme with 35 docking bays in Southsea, from which bikes and e-bikes can be used from as little as 5p a minute.

 Lockers, showers and more on campus

 If you're cycling, running or using other active travel to get into campus, we've got a range of facilities for when you get here.